-Installing a tracker can increase the safety of your car and track it in the event of theft and hijacking.
+Installing a tracker can increase the safety of your car and locate it in the event of theft and hijacking.
 But what kind of impact will it have on your insurance premiums?

 The impact on your insurance

-King Price insurance states: “Installing a vehicle tracker may not necessarily have an influence on your insurance premiums.
-There are two different scenarios that are dependent on the value of the vehicle and the theft frequency.”
+The King Price website notes that installing a vehicle tracker may not necessarily influence your insurance premiums.
+There are two different scenarios that the site outlines.

-- Scenario 1: If you drive a high-risk vehicle, you may be required to install a tracking device as a condition for theft and hijack cover, to mitigate the risk.
-In this scenario it won’t affect your premium, but your vehicle won’t be covered for theft of hijacking without it.
+Scenario 1.
+If you drive a high-risk vehicle, you may be required to install a tracking device as a condition for theft and hijack cover, to mitigate the risk.
+In this scenario, a tracker won’t affect your premium, however, your vehicle won’t be covered for theft or hijacking without it.

-However, King Price still notes it to be an advisable option.
-“It is advisable to install a tracking device in your car as it serves as an early warning system if your car is broken into or stolen, which improves the likelihood of keeping your wheels where you parked it or bringing it back safely.
-Owing to the technology available today, tracking devices are highly traceable with an encouraging recovery rate, which could keep your family safe in a hijacking or kidnapping situation.”
+However, the King Price website notes that trackers are still an advisable option.
+“It is advisable to install a tracking device in your car as it serves as an early warning system if your car is broken into or stolen.
+This improves the likelihood of keeping your vehicle where you parked it or bringing it back safely.
+Thanks to the technology available today, tracking devices are highly traceable with an encouraging recovery rate, which could keep your family safe in a hijacking or kidnapping situation.”

-“Car insurers are very aware of the real risk of property/ vehicle loss through theft and hijacking and are also taking action to prevent such loss.
-Apart from working closely with the police services, the Insurance Crime Bureau and vehicle manufacturers they are also placing a greater emphasis on the installation of vehicle security devices such as tracking systems,” Arrive Alive adds.
+The Arrive Alive website adds, “Car insurers are very aware of the real risk of property/vehicle loss through theft and hijacking, and are also taking action to prevent such loss.
+Apart from working closely with the police services, the Insurance Crime Bureau, and vehicle manufacturers they are also placing a greater emphasis on the installation of vehicle security devices such as tracking systems.”